1887 Chicago mayoral election: Lack of Democratic nominee

 Incumbent Democratic mayor Carter Harrison III had opted to retire from the mayoralty instead of seeking re-election to a fifth term.
 He did so recognizing that he had already lost the backing of his party, and would have difficulty securing re-nomination.
 The loss of Democratic backing for a prospective 1887 Harrison candidacy was in reaction to an decline in overall approval towards Harrison from voters.
 Harrison's public favor (and his support from his party) had been significantly hurt by dissatisfaction with his handling of the Haymarket Riot.
 Harrison's handling of the Haymarket Riot had also harmed his standing with conservative business groups.
 Furthermore, his decision not to seek reelection was influenced by a scandal involving criminal charges of election fraud against some of his supporters (for conduct during the previous mayoral election).
 Even though these charges had little to do with Harrison's own conduct, there was concern that public awareness of the scandal could provide a salient basis for Republicans to persuade voters into regarding Harrison as corrupt.

 Before Harrison decided to retire, he had unsuccessfully attempted to persuade the United Labor Party to support him for re-election and to partner with the city Democratic Party to nominate a joint-slate.
 Harrison proposed a fusion nomination arrangement that would have seen the parties nominate identical tickets.
 Harrison's failure to persuade Chicago's United Labor Party to partner with city Democrats further harmed Harrison's support within the local Democratic party.

 The Democratic Party initially nominated DeWitt Clinton Cregier to be its nominee for mayor.
 However, Cregier declined the nomination, refusing to run.
 After this (and despite his declared intent to retire) the party voted to re-nominate Harrison.
 Harrison initially accepted the nomination.
 However, before he could begin campaigning, his wife died.
 Experiencing great grief over his wife's passing, he withdrew from the election.
 The Democratic Party found itself unable to find a replacement nominee, and consequentially fielded no nominee.

+The election was the first of only two elections between 1879 and early 1893 in which Carter Harrison III was not a candidate (the other being the 1889 election.
+It was also one of only two mayoral elections in the same timespan with a Republican victory, with 1891 being the only other instance.